superdesk/web-publisher/docs/bundles/SWPStorageBundle/installation.rst

 Install the Bundle with Composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open a command console and in your project directory execute the
-following command to download the latest stable version:
+In your project directory execute the following command to download the latest stable version:

 .. code-block:: bash

-    $ composer require swp/storage-bundle
+    composer require swp/storage-bundle

 This command requires you to have Composer installed globally.
 If it's not installed `globally`_,
 download the ``.phar`` file `locally`_ as explained in Composer documentation.